xuankimtran/docs-1/pages/katalon-studio/docs/how-to-test-different-locales-with-desired-capabilities.md

 > Requirements:
 >
 > - Make sure that you are running Selenium Grid Hub & Node while executing the test.
-> - Make sure to update the browser by clicking **Tools > Update WebDrivers > Choose browser.** See also [Update or Downgrade WebDrivers](https://docs.katalon.com/katalon-studio/docs/update-or-downgrade-webdrivers.html).
+> - Make sure to update the browser by clicking **Tools > Update WebDrivers > Choose browser.** See also [update or downgrade WebDrivers](https://docs.katalon.com/katalon-studio/docs/update-or-downgrade-webdrivers.html).
 >

 The following example shows you how to create a custom profile with Spanish as the testing language.